From the perspective of the Netherlands the following market trends are of interest:

 Although the Netherlands Foreign Investment Agency (NFIA/Invest in Holland) does not have a local office in the Nordics this area becomes more and more of an interest.
 Support can be offered through the Invest in Holland Life Sciences & Health team or the German Office.

-The Invest in Holland LSH team is a collaborative team of the NFIA, regional development agencies, several large cities and Holland International Distribution Council.
-We will focus on supporting companies that will contribute to the societal challenges and solutions of the future and strengthen the Life Sciences & Health ecosystem in the Netherlands.
+NFIA /Invest in Holland network is keen to welcome and assist foreign companies that contribute to the goal of the Netherlands in finding solutions that deliver better, affordable and sustainable healthcare and strengthen our Life Sciences & health ecosystems.
 Additionally, for the Nordic countries, the Netherlands can provide an easy step into the larger European markets.

 Regional priorities